k3d-io/k3d/docs/faq/faq.md

   ```

 3. Profit.
 That's it.
 In the test for this, we pulled the same image 120 times in a row (confirmed, that pull numbers went up), without being rate limited (as a non-paying, normal user)

+## Longhorn in k3d

+### Problem

+Longhorn is not working when deployed in a K3s cluster spawned with k3d.

+### Cause

+The container image of K3s is quite limited and doesn't contain the necessary libraries.
+Also, additional volume mounts and more would be required to get Longhorn up and running properly.
+So basically Longhorn does rely too much on the host OS to work properly in the dockerized environment without quite some modifications.

+### Solution

+There are a few ways one can build a working image to use with k3d.
+See <https://github.com/k3d-io/k3d/discussions/478> for more info.